 "The visual novel term does not really represent the genre in Japan.
 This is accepted as the genre and regarded as the genre outside of Japan, overseas.
 In Japan people think about it as...
 We have the adventure game, we have the sound novel, and we have the bishoujo genre.
 But there is no visual novel per say.
 With me personally, when I made 999, and Virtue's Last Reward, these are not referred to as visual novels, they're referred to as actual adventure games.
 Whereas overseas they're refereed to as visual novels.
 But in Japan, we don't really make that distinction [between visual novels and adventure games]" .

-Jiro Ishii, director of 428: Shibuya Scramble, also elaborates that the adventure genre in Japan can be separated into two categories.
+Jiro Ishii, director of 428: Shibuya Scramble, also once elaborated that the adventure genre in Japan can be separated into two categories.
 Those two categories being traditional "command-based" and "novel type" adventure games .
 Command-based titles allow the player to directly control their character through verb commands, or by other means, and require some kind of problem solving in order to continue the narrative.
 Basically, these games are structurally very similar to western point-and-click adventure games.
 However, "novel type" titles use the presentation of an adventure game to tell a story that does not require the player to overcoming gameplay challenges and keeps player interaction to a minimum .
 Basically, command-based games are about "solving a riddle" while novel-type games are focused on reading a narrative.
 This novel-type of adventure game is what is often classified as a visual novel in the West or sometimes a "novel game" in Japan.